[Updated Aug. 4, 2024, to add ProRes.]

 Peter asked me recently to write an article on how to optimize files for posting to YouTube, download or streaming.
 As Internet speeds continue to improve, and YouTube adjusts its rules, now is a good time for an update on my recommendations.

-I also added a section on USB drives, which are increasingly used for distributing large media files to small numbers of consumers.
+I also added two sections, one on ProRes and the other on USB drives, which are increasingly used for distributing large media files to small numbers of consumers.

 YOUTUBE (SOCIAL MEDIA)